LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

   * Make sure Scan 26 is assigned as reference - click swap if necessary
   * Change final overlap to 30%
   * Click ok
+  * Reset colour ramp if necessary
+  * Inspect the alignment - notice how sharp the edges look now

 ![Figure 10.](screenshots/Registration.png)

-If CloudCompare displays the aligned point cloud in black, just apply the height ramp again.
-Inspect the alignment - notice how sharp the edges look now.
 The 30% overlap is an estimate you need to make when registering point clouds.
 How do you think changing the distance between scan points would affect this setting?

 **8. Fine register second point cloud.**
   * Select Scan 26 and Scan 17